||Yorkshire Dales and Lake District

-Beginning in the Yorkshire Dales, we’ll base ourselves near the market town of Hawes, in the broad gentle valley of Wensleydale.
+Beginning in the Yorkshire Dales, we’ll be based near the market town of Hawes, in the broad gentle valley of Wensleydale.
 This is the Yorkshire countryside of James Herriot’s books, a landscape of green pastures checked with ancient stone walls and stalwart barns, high windswept moors, and tumbling waterfalls.
 Our walks will take us to the well-preserved medieval Castle Bolton, the impressively stepped Aysgarth Falls, and up to the high moorlands of Great Shunner Fell.

 Nestled in the heart of the romantic and rugged Lake District, Grasmere will be our base for the second half of our trip.
-From this village of attractive grey-stone houses and narrow streets, once the home of the poet William Wordsworth, we’ll walk the valleys, fells and lakes that were his inspiration.
-As well as visiting Wordsworth’s former residences of Dove Cottage and Rydal Mount, our walks will take us through classic Wordsworth territory as we hike over the Coffin Route between Grasmere and Rydal, to the rugged beautiful mountain lake of Easedale Tarn, by way of the falling waters of Sour Milk Gyll and to the mystical stone circle of Castlerigg.
+From this village of attractive grey-stone houses and narrow streets, once the home of the poet William Wordsworth, we’ll walk the valleys, fells, and lakes that were his inspiration.
+As well as visiting Wordsworth’s former residences of Dove Cottage and Rydal Mount, our walks will take us through classic Wordsworth territory as we hike over the Coffin Route between Grasmere and Rydal to the rugged and beautiful mountain lake of Easedale Tarn, by way of the falling waters of Sour Milk Gyll and to the mystical stone circle of Castlerigg.

 From the tranquil countryside of the Yorkshire Dales to the brooding lakes and mountains of the Lake District, this trip holds all the essential elements of a classic English walking holiday.
 We hope you’ll join us.

 After getting settled into our hotel, we will take a 15-minute walk into the village of Hawes.
-Located at the upper end of the Wensleydale valley in the Northern Yorkshire Dales, Hawes is an active market town.
+Located at the upper end of the Wensleydale Valley in the Northern Yorkshire Dales, Hawes is an active market town.
 Its attractive main street is lined with old stone buildings, cafes, pubs, and shops.
 The Wensleydale Creamery, famous for its cheese, is located here, as is the Dales Countryside Museum.

-After getting a bite to eat for lunch we will head back to the hotel by way of Hardraw Force, often referred to as England’s largest “single drop” waterfall.
+After getting a bite to eat for lunch, we will head back to the hotel by way of Hardraw Force, often referred to as England’s largest “single drop” waterfall.
 Welcome dinner.

 Days 2, 3 & 4: Hikes around Hawes

-The broad valley of Wensleydale, lying just to east of the Pennines, is largely agricultural, with idyllic green pastureland checked with endless stone walls.
-Located at the upper end of the valley and surrounded by fells to the north, west and south, our hotel offers any number of good walks leading from its doorstep.
+The broad valley of Wensleydale, lying just to the east of the Pennines, is largely agricultural, with idyllic green pastureland checked with endless stone walls.
+Located at the upper end of the valley and surrounded by fells to the north, west, and south, our hotel offers any number of good walks leading from its doorstep.

 Each day we will offer guided walking options geared to the interest and abilities of the group.
 Group members will also have time to relax at the hotel, explore the shops of Hawes, and visit the Wensleydale Creamery and Dales Countryside Museum.